DarraghMurray/CS4084_Project/design.md

             ItemPage -
                   This fragment is used to generate pages for items to be displayed on and bought from.
 It takes a parcelled Item object as an argument and displays the data on screen through textviews mainly.
-It adds the item image Uri to the imageview using a command from the glide library.
+It adds the item image to the imageview using a command from the glide library.
 The users current latitude and longitude are also retrieved and used to set a marker on a google map alongwith an item location marker.
-The camera focuses the map on the item location marker.
+The camera focuses the mapview on the item location marker.
 There is also a get directions method which sends an intent with the two sets of co-ordinates to launch the google maps app and enter the locations to try and find a route from the user to the item.
+The map also allows zoom.
+                  There is a message seller button which changes fragment to the MessageScreen and adds the email of the seller as an argument.
+The buy button will remove the item from the database provided it still exists and swaps to the PurchaseScreen fragment otherwise it will send a toast to say item has been purchased by another user.
+This section was also supposed to delete the image from firebase storage upon successful purchase but was removed due to a lack of testing.
             PurchaseScreen -
                   Informs a user of a successful purchase and thanks them.
 This is where transactions would occur if they were implemented but it currently just